Team-Rewind/TitanClimbing_Docs/src/content/docs/get-started/index.md

 ![Titan Climbing Plugin](../../../assets/step0-img.png)

-## 2. Complete the setup sequence

-1. Follow [Create Titan](./create-titan/) to make a target actor climbable and generate its `Titan Surface` asset.
+## Setup order

-2. Follow [Create Player](./create-player/) to add the player-side components and input bindings.
+1. [Create Climbing Player](./create-player/) — add the character-side components, input, rig profile, and Animation Blueprint.
-3. Assign a compatible `Titan Climb Rig Profile` to the player character's **Titan Climbing** component.
-4. Use an Animation Blueprint based on `UTitanClimbAnimInstance` when limb IK, climb-up, or climb-exit animation is required.
+2. [Create Climbable Titan](./create-titan/) — register a skeletal target as a climbable actor.
+3. [Create Titan Surface](./create-titan-surface/) — generate the animated surface data and assign it to the Titan.

 > The player and climbable actor must use a collision/trace setup compatible with the `Climbable Trace Channel` configured on `UTitanClimbingComponent`.